IceExconde/LBYARCH-S14-Grp14/README.md

 ![image](https://github.com/IceExconde/LBYARCH-S14-Grp14/assets/120188260/80ac6a05-85c5-42b8-9ab0-eedc9fa1b533)

 ## Comparative Analysis of Results
-Both C and x86-64 kernels ran 30 times for each vector size N of 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>28</sup>, as 2<sup>28</sup> was the largest size of N that the machine could handle.
+Both C and x86-64 kernels ran 30 times for each vector size N of 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>28</sup>, the largest size of N that the machine could handle.
 They were also checked for both "Release" and "Debug" mode.
 It can be seen that as the size of N increases, the average time for the kernels to finish also increases.
 This means that the value of N and the averaage time are positively correlated.